ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/bt-plugins/actions/CheckPoseOccupancy.md

-# IsPoseOccupied { #is-pose-occupied }
+# CheckPoseOccupancy { #check-pose-occupancy }

 Checks to see if the pose is occupied.
-If it is occupied, the condition returns SUCCESS, otherwise it returns FAILURE.
+If it is occupied, it returns SUCCESS, otherwise it returns FAILURE.

 ## Input Ports